Treat yourself without spiking your blood sugar.

 They are high in protein, free from processed sugar, gluten-free, vegan, and absolutely delicious.
 Super are easy to make and ready within a few minutes.
 It’s also the perfect back to school snack if that’s your thing.

-So without further ado, my new favorite protein-packed pumpkin spice recipe.
-I hope you’ll love as much as I do; it features the fantastic health benefits of pumpkin seeds.
+So without further ado, our new favorite protein-packed pumpkin spice recipe.
+I hope you’ll love as much as we do; it features the fantastic health benefits of pumpkin seeds.

 This twist on the traditional pumpkin spice recipe is just as sweet in flavor, but not as sugary.
 Why?
 The sweetness of these balls comes from dates, and there’s a massive difference between processed-sugar or added-sugar sweetness, and fruit-based sugar.